 - a.
-If you have a visa, you must comply with visa conditions, immigration rules and our Attendance Monitoring Policy.
-In particular, you must obtain written records from lecturers thatyou have attended teaching events and your non-attendance will be reported to UK Visas & Immigration and may result in curtailment (cancellation) of your visa and your removal from the programme. - b.
+If you have a visa, you must comply with visa conditions, immigration rules and our Engagement Monitoring Policy.
+In particular, we are required to monitor your engagement with teaching events and your non-attendance will be reported to UK Visas & Immigration and may result in curtailment (cancellation) of your visa and your removal from the programme.
+You also agree to provide all immigration documents to us for us to copy and retain to meet the conditions of your Visa. - b.
 If you defer your start date before obtaining a visa, we will carry over your deposit to the next available start date.
-However, if you defer your start date after obtaining a visa, you will lose your deposit and, as you will need to re-apply for a visa, you must pay us a further deposit.
+However, if you defer your start date after obtaining a visa, you will lose your deposit and, as you will need to re-apply for a visa, you must pay us a further deposit. - c.

-- c.
 (If you are applying for a visa for the first time) you should be aware that we may ask you to a mock interview after you have paid your deposit and before any credibility interview that UK Visas & Immigration may require.
-If we have concerns about your genuine ability or your English language or your financial documents or your academic certificates/transcripts/other documents then these may be grounds for us to decide you have failed your mock interview and to cancel your contract under paragraph 7a. - d.
+If we have concerns about your genuine ability or your English language or your financial documents or your academic certificates/transcripts/other documents then these may be grounds for us to decide you have failed your mock interview and to cancel your contract under paragraph 7a.

+d.
 Information for students with visas is available here.